Do you want to start a podcast for free in 2023?

 Edit your first podcast episode.

 Audacity is a great free audio recording and editing software.
-After recording your first podcast episode you can remove background noise from your audio, you can add intro and outro, and lots of other things you can do in Audacity to increase the audio quality of your podcast.
+After recording your first podcast episode you can remove background noise from your audio, you can add an intro and outro, and lots of other things you can do in Audacity to increase the audio quality of your podcast.

 To export an mp3 file from Audacity, you’ll need to download and install the Lame MP3 encoder for Windows or Mac.